-STANDARDS HOW YOU WILL BE MEASURED AIM: No Chemical or physical contamination, pollution or spread of disease from any potential contaminants or wastes EC.1 Key Potential Pollutants must be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, soils, groundwater and watercourses REVISED EC.1.a Fuel tanks are bunded where required for legislation (See Appendix) EC.1.b Agrochemicals are kept in a well-maintained store which allows for containment of any spillages EC.1.c Manufactured fertilisers is stored on a hard dry surface EC.1.d Fertilisers that pose a combustion or oxidiser hazard are stored in accordance with the Safety Data Sheet GUIDANCE
+STANDARDS HOW YOU WILL BE MEASURED AIM: No Chemical or physical contamination, pollution or spread of disease from any potential contaminants or wastes EC.1 Key Potential Pollutants must be stored in ■ EC.1.a Fuel tanks are bunded where required for legislation (See Appendix) a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, soils, groundwater and watercourses REVISED ■ EC.1.b Agrochemicals are kept in a well-maintained store which allows for containment of any spillages ■ EC.1.c Manufactured fertilisers is stored on a hard dry surface ■ EC.1.d Fertilisers that pose a combustion or oxidiser hazard are stored in accordance with the Safety Data Sheet

-Potential Pollutants include but not limited to, PPPs, manufactured fertilisers, fuel oil, empty containers, disinfectants, rodenticides, dairy chemicals, sheep dip PPPs are defined as any product with a current MAPP number
+Potential Pollutants include but not limited to, PPPs\, manufactured fertilisers, fuel oil, empty containers, disinfectants, rodenticides, dairy chemicals, sheep dip \PPPs are defined as any product with a current MAPP number

+EC.1.1 Key

+Organic manure must be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, soils, groundwater and watercourses REVISED

+■ EC.1.1.a

-STANDARDS HOW YOU WILL BE MEASURED EC.1.1 Key Organic manure must be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, soils, groundwater and watercourses REVISED EC.1.1.a Organic manures (not including storage within a building) are not stored: within 10m of inland freshwaters or coastal waters within 50m of a spring, well or borehole where there is significant risk of runoff entering watercourses Documented slurry storage requirement calculation GUIDANCE Risk factors to take into account are: slope (especially if greater than 12 degrees), ground cover, proximity to watercourses or wetlands, weather conditions and forecasts, soil type and condition, presence and condition of land drains.
-EC.1.1.b Manure heap (not including field heaps) effluent run off does not enter a watercourse, either directly or through land drains, roads, tracks or other pathway.
+Organic manures (not including storage within a building) are not stored:

+- within 10m of inland freshwaters or coastal waters - within 50m of a spring, well or borehole - where there is significant risk of runoff entering watercourses

+■ Documented slurry storage requirement calculation

+Risk factors to take into account are: slope (especially if greater than 12 degrees), ground cover, proximity to watercourses or wetlands, weather conditions and forecasts, soil type and condition, presence and condition of land drains.

+■ EC.1.1.b

+Manure heap (not including field heaps) effluent run off does not enter a watercourse, either directly or through land drains, roads, tracks or other pathway.

 In Scotland, manure heaps effluent is collected in an effluent tank or drained to a constructed farm wetland.

+■ EC.1.1.c

+Where manure is stored in temporary field heaps, these must be moved at least every 12 months

+■ EC.1.1.d

+Slurry tanks, reception pits pipes and channels are impermeable

+■ EC.1.1.e

-EC.1.1.c Where manure is stored in temporary field heaps, these must be moved at least every 12 months EC.1.1.d Slurry tanks, reception pits pipes and channels are impermeable EC.1.1.e Above ground slurry stores with a pipe for emptying are fitted with at least two functioning valves (one of which can be the nozzle), locked when not in use EC.1.1.f Reception pits can hold 48 hours production including likely rainfall on all surfaces draining into the pit EC.1.1.g The combined available capacity of slurry tanks, pits, compounds and lagoons have sufficient capacity for slurry storage of: at least 4 months in non-NVZ areas at least 5 months in NVZ areas at least 6 months in Scotland GUIDANCE EC.1.1.h There is a documented up-to-date calculation of slurry storage requirements
+Above ground slurry stores with a pipe for emptying are fitted with at least two functioning valves (one of which can be the nozzle), locked when not in use

+■ EC.1.1.f

+Reception pits can hold 48 hours production including likely rainfall on all surfaces draining into the pit

+■ EC.1.1.g

+The combined available capacity of slurry tanks, pits, compounds and lagoons have sufficient capacity for slurry storage of:

+- at least 4 months in non-NVZ areas

+- at least 5 months in NVZ areas

+- at least 6 months in Scotland

+■ EC.1.1.h

+There is a documented up-to-date calculation of slurry storage requirements